-New Homes Bonus - Additionally, proposals were presented to amend the current New Homes Bonus settlement which is currently a significant source of income to the Authority.
-A consultation was then undertaken, with the outcome being released in December 2016.
-The main changes to the scheme which come into effect from 1st April 2017 have been incorporated into the MTFP, these include:-
+New Homes Bonus - Proposals were presented to amend the current New Homes Bonus settlement which is currently a significant source of income to the Authority.
+A consultation was then undertaken, with the outcome released in December 2016.
+The main changes to the scheme which came into effect from 1st April 2017 were incorporated into the 2017/18 budget and four year MTFP, these include:-

-- The reduction in the number of years for which the Bonus is paid from the current 6 years to 5 years in 2017/18; to be followed by a further reduction to 4 years in 2018/19: - The removal of New Homes Bonus paid on development below a 0.4% baseline (of the overall tax base)
+- The reduction in the number of years for which the Bonus is paid from the current 6 years to 5 years in 2017/18; to be followed by a further reduction to four years in 2018/19; - The removal of New Homes Bonus paid on development below a 0.4% baseline (of the overall tax base).

-Further changes, proposed in the consultation, have been put on hold to be considered for implementation in 2018/19.
+Further changes, proposed in the consultation, have been put on hold to be considered for future implementation.
 These include:

-- Withholding the Bonus from areas where an authority does not have a Local Plan in place; and - Abating the Bonus in circumstances where planning permission for a new development has only been granted on appeal.
+- Withholding the Bonus from areas where an authority does not have a Local Plan in place; - Abating the Bonus in circumstances where planning permission for a new development has only been granted on appeal.